cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 end
 ```

-Note that remarks are preceded by a jump that skips their execution - this is the default behavior.
-Remarks can also
-be made active, which removes the jumps, or not included in the compiled code at all, depending on the `remarks`
-compiler option.

-Remarks may also allow for better orientation in compiled code, especially as expressions inside remarks will get
-fully evaluated when possible:
+Remarks may also allow for better orientation in compiled code, especially as expressions inside remarks will get fully evaluated when possible:

 ```
 for i in 1 ..
 3